-Here is the very damaged axil and missing wheel.
+Here is the very damaged axle and missing wheel.

 I spent a few hours hiking through vineyards hunting for the missing tire and finally found it.

 Les Schwaub refused to work on it, it was too much of a mess.
-We couldn’t really see any remedy to this whole mess so it was a moment of surrender.
+I couldn’t really see any remedy to this whole mess so it was a moment of surrender.
 After a couple hours of tears and a mini nervous break down.
 This is the whole reason I spent so much money on a new custom made trailer in the first place.
-So this kind of thing wouldn’t happen.
+So this kind of thing wouldn’t happen!!
+Mercury didn’t care.

-So we called the guy we bought the trailer from in LA.
-He said he would drive up and fix it but it took a few days so we got to camp in the parking lot for a week next to Target and Home Depot (Which we’ve spent so much time in this last month that it felt like we lived there already anyway).
+So I called the guy I bought the trailer from in LA.
+I had to camp in the parking lot for a week next to Target and Home Depot (Which I’ve spent so much time in this last month that it felt like I lived there already anyway).
 My best buddies came from Berkeley with food and folding chairs and we sat in the parking lot of Schwaubs like it was a campground.
 Oh and the campground I never made it to let me use their shower for the week.
 Random acts of kindness from complete strangers.
 Bless them!

 Now every time I see a Les Schwaub I get a homey kinda feeling.
 Don, the guy who made the very expensive custom made trailer, came up from LA and completely changed both axles, and all 4 tires and then pulled us to our destination.
-I’m sure he was cursing the day he met us but hey, at least he had the integrity to come fix the mess.
+I’m sure he was cursing the day he met me but hey, at least he had the integrity to come fix the mess.
 And nothing like almost watching your project crash and burn to really appreciate what you have but i had at least three melt downs and grew a dozen grey hairs that week.

 But before we get to the happy ending I would like to jump to the moral of the story: